trustification/rust-rfcs/text/0000-sigstore-integration.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-One possible evolution of this work is for the crates.io team to use the The Update Framework (TUF) to manage trust roots for their own Fulcio instance, which would make it independent of the public Sigstore instances.
+One possible evolution of this work is for crates.io to either use the The Update Framework (TUF) to manage trust roots for their own Sigstore instance, which would make it independent of the public Sigstore instances.
+Alternatively, use the public Sigstore instance to manage root keys for TUF.

-Using sigstore in combination with TUF to provide a signed package index.

 Extending other cargo commands to make use of the information stored in the transparency log when listing dependencies and other places where it makes sense.